shikokuchuo/mirai/README.md

 efficient solution to serialization and transmission of {torch} tensors.

-[Joe Cheng](https://github.com/jcheng5/), for discussion around the Shiny integration, and authoring {promises}, for which this package provides a method.
+[Joe Cheng](https://github.com/jcheng5/), for discussion around the Shiny integration, and authoring {promises}, for which {mirai} provides a method.

 ### Links